ritviknv/CryptoBubbleAnalysis/README.md

 # CryptoBubbleAnalysis

 This repository includes all the code I used to analytically compare the cryptocurrency bubble and the dotcom bubble.
+This analysis can be found on my Medium website (https://medium.com/@ritvikvasudevan).
 Below is an overview of each file:

 main.py: this is where most of the analysis was conducted.